-The survey clearly indicates that the staff feels the existence of many Collaborative teams both large and small account for the successful operation of all aspects of school life.
+The snapshot clearly indicates (4.4) that the staff feels the existence of many collaborative teams both large and small account for the successful operation of all aspects of school life.
 It is through these COMER School Development Teams that planning sessions and professional conversations take place.